 Who are you?

-My name is Aleksandra Kukiełka.
-I studied at AGH University of Science and Technology in my home city - Kraków, Poland -, where I earned my bachelor's degree in medical physics.
-I switched to technical physics for my master studies because its syllabus included courses I was interested in, such as quantum mechanics and physics of super- and semiconductors.
+My name is Aleksandra.
+I studied at AGH University - a technical university in Poland, where I earned my bachelor's degree in medical physics.
+For my master’s studies, I shifted to technical physics, as it offered courses aligned with my interests, such as quantum mechanics and solid-state physics.

 What attracted you to take a (quantum) physics career?